Self-adaptive randomized constructive heuristics for the multi-item capacitated lot sizing problem: Literature review

-\citet{selen1989modified} proposed a modified index for the priority index used in the third step developed by \citet{gu1987planning}.
-The most distinguished part from the Gunther’s index is that when the shifting amount of period $t_i$ is exactly the entire production amount of period $t_i$, the cost increase of this shifting is the additional holding cost minus the setup cost in period $t_i$. \citet{maes1986simple} presented 72 heuristics (the A/B/C heuristic) by combining six product ordering strategies, four priority indices, and three index search directions in the lot-sizing step.
+\citet{selen1989modified} proposed a modified index for the priority index used in the third step developed by \citet{gu1987planning}. \citet{maes1986simple} presented 72 heuristics (the A/B/C heuristic) by combining six ranking strategies, four priority indices, and three index search directions in the lot-sizing step.
 The variant performed best out of the 72 heuristics for the problems represented the final solution obtained by the A/B/C heuristic.
-Recently, \citet{hein2018designing} investigated the constructive heuristics for CLSP again and based on multiple well-known priority indices to use a genetic programming method (GP) to automatically generate some new priority indices.
-They designed three variants of the Dixon \& Silver heuristic.
-For each variant, the GP approach was applied to generate new rules.
-The rules performing best in training instances were selected and used to replace the rules in the ranking step, lot-sizing step and feasibility routine of the Dixon \& Silver heuristic, respectively.
-The computational results showed that the indices obtained by the GP approach always returned lower cost than the Dixon \& Silver and A/B/C heuristics.
-For period-by-period heuristics, the decision-making of the lot-sizing for the first period is less affected by the demands of the distant future periods.
-It indicates that the period-by-period heuristics are reliable even though the future demands are updated constantly and they can be applied to a rolling-schedule environment.
+Recently, \citet{hein2018designing} investigated the constructive heuristics for the CLSP and used a Genetic Programming (GP) method to automatically generate some new priority indices based on multiple existing priority indices.
+The computational results highlighted that the indices obtained by the GP approach always returned lower cost than the Dixon \& Silver and A/B/C heuristics.
+The decision-making of the lot-sizing for the first period is less affected by the demands of the distant future periods.
+It indicates that the period-by-period heuristics are reliable even though the future demands are updated constantly.
 Apart from obtaining a lot-sizing schedule period by period, \cite{kirca1994new} devised an item-by-item approach.
 This approach starts from an item-selection strategy, which determines the sequence of items selected in the candidate set.
-In each iteration, the modified CLSP, which sets the upper bounds on production and inventories and only contains items of the candidate set, will be solved by the exact or heuristics method.
-They proposed a 1-ITEM algorithm based on the above approach in which dynamic programming was used to solve the subproblem of CLSP.

-\subsubsection{Improvement heuristics}
+\subsection{Improvement heuristics}

+Improvement heuristics start with an initial solution disregarding capacity constraints.
+Then, eliminate infeasibility by shifting lot sizes at minimal increasing costs.
+The last step usually tries to further get cost savings by shifting lot sizes without violating feasibility \citep{van1978multi}.